The Deep Connection Between Chinese Medicine and Tefillin

 Unfortunately, the abandonment of ancient wisdom has had negative consequences on human health in the West.

-Meridians are energy pathways that flow through the body, connecting various organs and systems.
+According to the Chinese tradition, meridians are energy pathways that flow through the body, connecting various organs and systems.

-By applying pressure to specific points along these meridians, practitioners can restore the natural flow of Qi, promoting health and well-being.
-If we are aware of the specific acupoints on the body, we will find that there are repeatable outcomes that can restore us physically, cognitively, emotionally, and even spiritually!
+By applying pressure or heat to specific points along these meridians, practitioners can restore the natural flow of Qi (life force), promoting health and well-being.

-According to Taoist philosophy, the body is a microcosm of the universe, and the flow of vital energy, or Qi, along these meridians, is essential for maintaining balance and harmony.
-Likewise, the Rabbinic tradition refers to humans as an Olam Katan - "a small universe."
+According to Taoist philosophy, (and the Kabbalah), the body is a microcosm of the universe.
+The flow of vital energy, or Qi, along these meridians is essential for maintaining balance and harmony.
+Likewise, the Rabbinic tradition refers to humans as an Olam haKatan - "a small universe."

 The concept of meridians also reflects the belief in the interconnectedness of all things and the dynamic interplay of opposing forces, known as Yin and Yang.
-In many ways, these bear a striking parallel to the idea of Chesed and Gevurah², also represented in the Kabbalah as masculine and feminine, respectively.
+In many ways, these bear a striking parallel to the idea of Chesed and Gevurah³, also represented in the Kabbalah as masculine and feminine, respectively.

-During our discussion, he explained how the Taoist tradition itself is not considered Avodah Zara (Idol Worship), as it was not, and is not inherently religious.
+He explained how the Taoist tradition itself is not considered Avodah Zara (Idol Worship), as it was not, and is not inherently religious, and how the tradition allows for the use of various healing modalities.
+The Talmud speaks about the precautions we can take to benefit from these without damaging ourselves spiritually in the process.

 💡